 Conclusion

 A data breach is an expensive, embarrassing, and often destructive event that any SaaS provider should try to avoid at all costs.
-The failure to prioritize data protection can make their SaaS data vulnerable to ransomware attacks, which are rampant now.
+The failure to prioritize SaaS application security can make their SaaS data vulnerable to ransomware attacks, which are rampant now.
 Yet, many large enterprises still aren’t fully prepared for them.

 Onix provides its outsourcing clients with senior tech talent and product development expertise acquired over 23 years.
 We can:

-• help you develop your startup’s security strategy
+- help you develop a strategy to address your startup’s primary SaaS security concerns

 FAQ